rohitect/kraven-spring-boot-starter/README.md

 - **Live Streaming**: Watch Kafka messages arrive in real-time as your system processes them
 - **Export Options**: Export API definitions to Postman or as cURL commands
 - **Targeted Postman Exports**: Export specific endpoint groups to Postman collections for focused testing
+- **Favorites System**: Bookmark frequently used endpoints for quick access in future sessions
+- **Tag-Based Search**: Find endpoints quickly using multiple search tags with context highlighting
+- **Documentation Mode**: Learn about APIs without the distraction of execution panels
+- **Context Menu**: Right-click on tabs for quick actions like closing, favoriting, or copying as cURL

 ### Simplicity Without Sacrifice
 - **Zero Configuration**: Works out of the box with sensible defaults